Back of the front paddler in a tandem kayak, paddling in a group among icebergs during the Active & Wild Antarctica Air Cruise.

 Contingency Plan

 In the unlikely event that the flight to Antarctica cannot take place on the scheduled day due to unfavorable weather conditions, a Contingency Plan, included in the cost of your expedition, will apply.
 The primary goal of the plan is to provide an engaging and comfortable travel experience while adapting to the weather.
 A change in the flight schedule can impact travel to Antarctica or the return back, and the plan includes a range of activities determined by the circumstances.
-Additionally, the Contingency Plan offers financial protection by providing a refund should weather conditions prevent you from reaching Antarctica.
+Additionally, the Contingency Plan offers an opportunity to rebook should weather conditions prevent you from reaching Antarctica.
 Please read the full Contingency Plan and contact your Adventure Specialist for more details.

 Cruise South & Fly North Itinerary